marmelab/coPostgresQuery/README.md

 ### pool.query
 You can also execute a query directly from the pool.
 A client will then get automatically retrieved, and released once the query is done.
-Transaction are not possible this way since the client would change on each query.
+Transactions are not possible this way since the client would change on each query.

 ###client.queryOne
-same as query but return only the first result or null
+Same as query but returns only the first result or null

 ### client.link
-Take a query or a literal of query and return a function that take the query parameter and execute it
+Take a query or a literal of query and returns a function that takes the query parameter and executes it

 ```js
 const query = insertOneQuery('table', ['col1', 'col2']);